EightBitAdder/3S2B-CLI/README.md

 # 3S2B CLI

 Welcome to the 3S2B CLI.
 This is a command-line interface tool for the 3S2B algorithm and the MFD.
+Please visit C:\Users\BigRe\OneDrive\Desktop\CRAFTS Lab\MFMC to read our paper.

 ## Getting Started